 Professor Velasco has focused his career on studying the interactions between political and economic processes.
 Through this conceptual lens, he has researched topics such as chronic political instability in Argentina and the role of businessmen in the Brazilian transition away from authoritarianism.
 Additionally, he has extensively researched the Brazilian government’s failed attempts at implementing industrial policy strategies amidst the political and economic turmoil of the 1980s.
 Professor Velasco has developed this line of inquiry into a comprehensive project on world economic restructuring and market-oriented reforms in developing countries.

-During his time at UMass Boston, Professor Velasco will continue his research on the current debate of the American Grand Strategy, with a particular focus on the discourse in the upcoming presidential race.
+During his time at UMass Boston, Professor Velasco will continue his research on the current debate of the American Grand Strategy, with a particular focus on the discourse in the recent presidential race.
 The aim of this project is to attentively observe the on-going debate concerning the “big picture” of US international strategy in the American foreign policy community.
 The objective is to examine how the relevant actors in this field –government bodies, congressional commissions, and think tanks – perceive the long-term role of the United States in the international sphere.
 Of particular concern is how these foreign policy actors define threats to US national interest, how they rank those threats, and policy recommendations for addressing them.

 Professor Velasco intends to closely follow US policy toward the Middle East and the discussions surrounding climate change.
 The research will focus on the policy orientation of the United States, but will also consider how relevant international actors interpret US policy.
 This research will then be analyzed and applied to understanding Brazil’s developmental and foreign policy.